Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: METHODOLOGY

 \subsection{LLM: Brain of Change-Agent}

 Recently, LLMs have garnered significant attention for their remarkable achievements.
-By harnessing extensive web knowledge, LLMs have demonstrated substantial promise in attaining human-level intelligence, exhibiting noteworthy capabilities in tasks encompassing instruction comprehension, planning, reasoning, and proficient natural language interactions with humans \cite{GPT3,llama,hugginggpt,toolformer}.
-Building upon these advancements, there has been a growing research field that employs LLMs as central controllers for constructing autonomous agents \cite{visual_programing,yao2022react,xu2023rewoo,hong2023metagpt}.
+By harnessing extensive web knowledge, LLMs have demonstrated substantial promise in attaining human-level intelligence, exhibiting noteworthy capabilities in tasks encompassing instruction comprehension, planning, reasoning, and proficient natural language interactions with humans \cite{GPT3,llama2,hugginggpt,toolformer}.
+Building upon these advancements, many studies are beginning to utilize LLMs as central controllers for building autonomous agents \cite{visual_programing,yao2022react,xu2023rewoo,hong2023metagpt}.

 Inspired by these developments, we harness the capabilities of LLMs as the cognitive core responsible for orchestrating the scheduling of our Change-Agent.
 As depicted in Fig. \ref{fig:Planing}, the LLM meticulously plans task execution based on user instructions.
 Despite excelling at text-related tasks, LLMs lack inherent visual perception capabilities.
 To bridge this gap and enable change interpretation and analysis akin to human capability, we equip our agent with a suite of Python tools.
-These tools include a visual feature extraction backbone, change detection branch, change captioning branch, and relevant Python libraries.
-Leveraging these tools, the LLM autonomously crafts Python programs, subsequently executed by a Python interpreter to accomplish tasks beyond its intrinsic capabilities.
-Subsequently, the LLM processes the results and furnishes feedback to the user.
-In addition to furnishing change masks and descriptions, our agent can implement object counting, image processing, change cause estimation, prediction of future changes, and more.
-In essence, our Change-Agent adeptly provides users with pertinent information, harnessing the rich knowledge of the LLM in tandem with the provided tools.
+These tools include a visual feature extraction backbone, change detection branch, change captioning branch, and relevant Python libraries. {Leveraging these tools, the LLM autonomously crafts Python programs, subsequently executed by a Python interpreter to automatically accomplish tasks beyond its intrinsic capabilities without the need for human intervention.
+Subsequently, the LLM processes the results and furnishes feedback to the user.} In addition to furnishing change masks and descriptions, our agent can implement object counting, image processing, change cause estimation, prediction of future changes, and more.
+In short, the Change-Agent adeptly provides users with pertinent information by leveraging the rich knowledge of the LLM and additional tools.

 To facilitate the accurate generation of formatted Python code and tool invocation by the LLM, a meticulously crafted text prompt is essential.
 Inspired by the prompt utilized in \cite{yao2022react}, we devised a text prompt instructing the model on proper tool utilization.
 This prompt is input to the LLM in the role of a system instruction, as shown in Fig. \ref{fig:system}.